 MORE INFO

-We heat our rooms using Infrared Heating between 23-28 Degrees to help connective tissue within the body glide over them easily.
+We heat our rooms using Infrared Heating at 25 degrees to help connective tissue within the body.
 At times you will notice that we turn the heat off in the room when the summer conditions don’t require us to artificially warm the room.
-Our aim is to keep the room at a temperature that promotes sweating as a great way of detoxing through the skin, which is the biggest organ of our body and to warm the body to keep the body supple, increasing joint mobility and flexibility.
-We also enjoy the great challenge the heat provides and just sweating that much and letting-go feels great.
+Our aim is to keep the room at a temperature that promotes warmth as a great way of detoxing through the skin, biggest organ of our body, and to warm the body keeping it supple as well as increasing joint mobility and flexibility.
 At the end of a warm practice you feel mentally, spiritually and emotionally cleansed - a great way to balance a busy lifestyle.
-Don’t worry -it's not too hot, we keep it at a temperature that makes it feel like you are practicing on a tropical island not an oven!
+Don’t worry - it's not too hot, we keep it at a temperature that makes it feel like you are practicing on a tropical island not an oven!

 What to bring?